 - Children's health and dental insurance, and payment of premiums, co-pays, and deductibles

 - Agree to cooperate and have consistency between households

 - Try out shared parenting schedules for children of different ages or development

 - Discuss special needs for children

-- Customize children's time with parents who travel, don't have regular schedules, or have an addiction
+- Customize children's time with parents who travel, don't have regular schedules, or have mental or physical challenges or addiction